The multicluster-controlplane

 and caKeyFile

 should be set together.
-Which means that if one of the two fields is missed/empty, the controlplane would self-generate CA pair to sign the necessary certificates.
+If one of the two fields is missing or empty, the controlplane will self-generate a CA pair to sign the necessary certificates.

 export KUBECONFIG=<the kubeconfig path of your cluster>